 This financial report is designed to provide a general overview of the County of Madison, Virginia's finances for all those with an interest in the County's finances.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Finance Department, PO Box 705, Madison, Virginia, 22727.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the Finance Director of Madison County, PO Box 705, Madison, Virginia, 22727.